-We're called Lime Blue because we've set out to merge various aspects of the coffee industry into something new that is awesome and slightly mysterious.
+We're called Lime Blue Coffee because we've set out to merge various aspects of the coffee industry into something new that is incredible and slightly mysterious.
 The same way the colours Lime and Blue exist, but what colour is Lime Blue?

 Our motto is "We save time via unique internal strategies and you save money, without the need to compromise on quality."

 How can we offer 84+ grade high quality coffee at such low prices?
 Efficiency; we're a small hardworking team with very lean operations.
 We roast our blends, rotating Single Origins and Decaf several times a week.
 Our innovative systems keep our overheads manageable based on our product prices and minimises wastage, as we roast-to-order, striving to dispatch our high quality coffee, fresh within 48 business hours of roasting.

 All our coffee is omni roasted, meaning it suits both espresso and filter brewing methods.
 For optimal enjoyment of our fresh coffee we recommend freezing any part of your order you think will take you longer than about a month to get through, this will drastically slow oxidation in its tracks and extend the freshness of your coffee for months.
 Freezing coffee is essentially putting a timestamp on its current state of freshness, hence the requirement that you receive our coffee close to its roast date.

 Most of the worlds coffee is Commodity grade (below an 80 score) and is purchased with a Certification which aligns the purchase price to the fluctuating Commodity market price and does not necessarily have a correlation between quality and price e.g. Fair Trade.
 Commodity grade coffee generally best geared towards larger companies purchasing huge volumes and can potentially result in farmers being paid less than the cost of production for their coffee.
 We've chosen a different path to how we source our coffee.
 We only use high-end Specialty Grade (above an 80 score) coffee.